-Sustainability of krill is about catching it in a way that does not compromise its ecosystem and future availability.
-It gained attention in the mainstream media in the last decade after few studies suggested a connection between declining Antarctic krill (Euphausia superba) biomass and its predator populations in the southern ocean.
+The sustainability of krill is about catching it in a way that does not compromise its ecosystem and future availability.
+It gained attention in the mainstream media over the last decade after a few studies suggested a connection between declining Antarctic krill (Euphausia superba) biomass and its predator populations in the southern ocean.

-Krill is positioned near the bottom of the marine food web and is main food for certain sea birds and mammals such as penguins, seals, whales, and albatross.
-Krill, a keystone in the marine ecosystem of southern ocean, its fishing became a key concern in this sole commercially active Krill fishing ocean.
+Krill is positioned near the bottom of the marine food chain and is the primary food source for certain seabirds and mammals such as penguins, seals, whales, and albatross.
+Krill, a keystone in the marine ecosystem of southern oceans,

-To understand if Antarctic krill in southern ocean is sustainable or not, let us review how various aspects of fishing krill have evolved into its current status and are expected to shape up in future.
-Research on many of these aspects is insufficient and results so far do not align in few cases.
+To understand if Antarctic krill in the southern ocean is sustainable or not, let us review how various aspects of fishing krill have evolved into its current status and are expected to shape it in the future.
+Research on many of these aspects is insufficient and results thus far do not align in some cases.

 Krill Fishing and Management